 - The restriction of the system’s airflow

-Either way, the result is that the air conditioner's evaporator coil does not properly dissipate heat, and in essence 'overcools' itself.
-The impact of this super-cooling is condensation (that's water formation), and over time ice forms from that condensation as it cools below the freezing point.
-In other words, the A/C has morphed into an old-school icebox.
+Either way, the result is that the air conditioner's evaporator coil cannot operate to properly dissipate heat, and in essence 'overcools' itself.
+The impact of this super-cooling is condensation (that's water formation), and eventually ice forms from that condensation as it cools below the freezing point.
+In short, the A/C just turned into an old-school icebox.

 What Should You Do When Your A/C Freezes?